Click here to Skip to main content

 Selected Element Tab Header

-The selected element TabControl has four TabPages.
+The selected element TabControl

-The label below the Element Properties TabPage heading is formatted as follows.
+The label below the Element Properties TabPage

-[Object Type] [Has Favorites] [Object Name] [location loaded from]
+heading is formatted as follows: [Object Type] [Has Favorites] [Object Name] [location loaded from].

 Two of these need some explanation.

-[location loaded from] informs you whether the data was fetched from the process being debugged or read from the local cache.
-Data from the Properties tab and Visual tab is lazy loaded.
-The data is only loaded when the element is selected in the TreeView and the tab page for that type of data is visible.
+and the tab page for that type of data is visible.
 The Visual Studio Visualizer architecture allows for two way conversations to take place across process boundaries, by using .NET Remoting.
-Mole takes full advantage of this technology and only requests the data the users wants to display.
+Mole takes full advantage of this technology, and only requests the data the users want to display.
 This lazy loading design drastically reduces the time it takes for Mole to load up.

 Element Properties Grid

 The Element Properties grid displays each of the selected item's properties.
-Columns with underlined header text can be sorted by clicking on the column header.
+Columns with an underlined header text can be sorted by clicking on the column header.
 Like many features in Mole, the selected column sort is persisted between Mole debugging sessions.
 It is very easy to add more columns to this grid, so any suggestions from the community for more data to view are welcome.

-When the help icon is clicked, it opens Google.com using your default browser and sets the query string to search for the property name and selected item Type.
+When the help icon is clicked, it opens Google.com using your default browser and sets the query string to search for the property name and selected item type.

-The Favorites column (Fav) indicates if this property is one of your favorites for the selected Type.
-You may select or deselect favorites by clicking the CheckBox.
+The Favorites column (Fav) indicates if this property is one of your favorites for the selected type.
+You may select or deselect favorites by clicking the checkbox.
 See the information below for a full explanation of the favorites feature.

-The Category Name column is the name of the category assigned to it on the property declaration with the Sysem.ComponentModel.Category attribute.
-To see an example of this attribute look at the MoleTabControl.vb file in the solution source.
+The Category Name column is the name of the category assigned to it on the property declaration with the Sysem.ComponentModel.Category

 Value Source identifies the source for the property value.
 Only dependency properties can have a value source.
 If you are not familiar with the idea of value sources, please read up on the topic at MSDN BaseValueSource Enumeration.